sourcegraph/about/blogposts/announcing-sourcegraph-3.12.md

 ## Experimental features

 This release contains many exciting new improvements to the Sourcegraph UI, configuration, and search capabilities.
-We are excited to hear your feedback about them!
+We look forward to hearing your feedback about them!
 Tweet [@srcgraph](https://twitter.com/srcgraph) or email [feedback@sourcegraph.com](mailto:feedback@sourcegraph.com) with your thoughts.

 ### Interactive search mode